mch1307/whoamI-consul/README.md

 Added:
  - register/unregister itself to/from Consul service catalog (for Traefik/Consul demo)
  - cmd flags for Consul connection
- - optional banner to be displayed in aasci art on the web page
+ - optional banner to be displayed in ascii art on the web page

 ```Usage: whoamI